monjave/SickestCarDash/README.md

-SICKEST CAR DASH - Domingo, Josh, Moe, Xavier
+SICKEST CAR DASH - Dom, Josh, Mo, Xavier, Edward

 Using an ESP32 that is hooked up to the OBDII system of a car, we host a web server that communicates with external devices such as the Raspberry Pi for the dash and laptops, to enable data transfer and telemetry functionality.